 The Cold Case Unit investigates unresolved homicides, the earliest dating back to 1962.
 The unit also investigates cases involving unidentified human remains.
 There are currently 360 unsolved homicides being reviewed for investigation by the Cold Case Unit.
 This unit consists of 1 Sergeant and 5 Detectives.

-The Overdose Suppression Project offers a comprehensive and multi-dimensional approach to the complex problem of drug overdose death.
+Drug Overdose Prevention offers a comprehensive and multi-dimensional approach to the complex problem of drug overdose death.
 The project combines the efforts of several PBSO divisions and comprises three, separate, but related components:

 1) Law Enforcement /Investigative - applies any and all relevant criminal statutes to those individuals found criminally liable for any aspect of another's overdose death.